Sigmmma/c20/src/content/h1/guides/levels/box-level/readme.md

 tool build-cache-file levels\test\example\example
 ```

 This will produce `maps\example.map`.
-You can then launch Custom Edition and load this level, either via UI for MP maps or [via the console if enabled](~developer-console#usage):
+You can then launch Custom Edition and load this level, either via the UI for MP maps or [via the console if enabled](~developer-console#usage):

 ```console
 map_name example ; if SP